midnight1337/DigitalGuitarStompbox/README.md

 ## Testing effects on osciloscope

 For testing purpose I used sine generator and Hameg HM408 osciloscope.
 I've connected first probe of osciloscope to the input of atmega328 (right after gain section and before ADC of microcontroller).
 Second probe was connected directly to the output of the stompbox.
-Upper signal on osciloscope screen is input view, lower signal on osciloscope screen is output view.
+Upper signal on osciloscope screen is reference input view (clean amplified sine), lower signal on osciloscope screen is output view (signal after being processed).
 Frequency of generated sine wave was 440Hz, Amplitude was set to 300-400mV peak to peak.
-As you can upper signal of the osciloscope is at 4V because potentiometer at gain section was set to amplify signal about 10 times.
-For every effect I've measured time of processing one sample.
+As you can see, upper signal of the osciloscope is measured at 4V because potentiometer at gain section was set to amplify signal about 10 times.
+There are two pictures for every effect, first one shows how processed signal looks like, second one shows measured time of processing one sample (right top corner)

 ### Clean effect